cytoscape/cytoscape.js/documentation/md/extensions.md

 ## Multitasking

-Multitasking APIs are built into Cytoscape.js for extensions like layouts &mdash; making layout much faster, for example.
+Multitasking APIs are built into Cytoscape.js for extensions like layouts --- making layout much faster, for example.
 The APIs are pulled in from the [Weaver](http://weaver.js.org) library and put on the `cytoscape` object instead of `weaver`.
 For example, you can make a thread via `cytoscape.thread()` instead of the usual `weaver.thread()`.